Remote Shell

 • To open a remote shell session on a device, you need the permission Allow Remote Shell.

 • To not record the commands you enter into a remote shell, you need the permission Do Not Audit Remote Shell Commands.
-If you do not have this permission, every command you enter is recorded in the Edge DX System Events log.
+If you do not have this permission, every command you enter is recorded in the System Events log.

 Limit permission scope to certain devices